Arya0077/Demon-Privacy-Policy/Privacy Policy.md

 #### 4. It stores User deleted, edited message, spam links because:
 - Bot need to to see deleted and edited message to log them in a particular server (if the server admins have enabled message logging), bot also sees for spam links to delete them for automod functions.

+## 4. How can I get rid of the data stored?

+#### 1. To clear your tempmute do one of the following:
+- Ask server mod(s) to remove your tempmute

+### 2. You may choose to opt out of message logging feature.
+- You can opt out for message logging feature by contacting our admins on our support server, They will blacklist you for message logging(Your message wouldn't be logged)

 ## 5. How can we delete our entire data?

 ### Simply join our support server and ask Developer Team to delete your entire data, They will delete your entrie data without asking any question.